Thank you for visiting my portfolio!

 Avi Barzel, Toronto

-I'm by nature an academic traditionalist with a taste for exceptional cutting-edge art,
+I'm by nature an academic traditionalist with a bias for the vintage past, but I do have

 like Bill Domonkos, Max McNeil, Jeff Wilt, Mark Lundquist, Madika Iwabuchi and Hikaru